koengr/QCforBusiness/_essentials/applications-overview.md

 70s.
-The protocol helps distribute secret encryption keys (so that nobody else can read messages in transit) and guarantees the origin of files and webpages (so that you know that the latest Windows update actually came from Microsoft, and not from some cybercriminal).
+The protocol helps distribute secret encryption keys (so that nobody else can read messages in transit) and guarantees the origin of files and webpages (so that you know that the latest Windows update actually came from Microsoft, and not from some evil cybercriminal).
 RSA works thanks to an ingenious mathematical trick: honest users can set up their encryption using relatively few computational steps, whereas ‘spying’ on others would require one to solve an extremely hard problem.
 For the RSA cryptosystem, that problem is *prime factorisation, *where the goal is to decompose a very large number (for illustration purposes, let’s think of 15) into its prime factors (here: 3 and 5).
-As far as we know, for sufficiently large numbers, this task can take a classical computer such a long time that nobody would ever succeed in breaking a relevant code – think of thousands of years.
-RSA was deemed adequately secure, at least, until computer scientist Peter Shor discovered that quantum computers are quite good at factoring.
+As far as we know, for sufficiently large numbers, this task takes such an incredibly long time that nobody would ever succeed in breaking a relevant code – at least on a classical computer.
+This all changed in 1994 when computer scientist Peter Shor discovered that quantum computers happen to be quite good at factoring.

 The quantum algorithm by Shor can crack RSA (and also its cousin called [elliptic curve